seananderson/metafolio/inst/ms/ms.md

 we focus on this latter, response-diversity mechanism, and evaluate it in the context of thermal response diversity.

-*JWM: I think this paragraph could be stronger.
-There are two main points: 1.
-Increased temperatures can be bad for salmon (cite Patterson, etc.).
-2. There is response diversity and local adaptation to temperature (cite Eliason et al. 2011).*

-*The topic sentence does a great job of outlining this, but then the body of the paragraph loses the second point.
-Also, it might be harder hitting if some specifics are added.
-For example, in warm regions steelhead have been found to persist up to 30 degrees C, where other studies have found much lower.*

-*See paper: Sloat and Osterback.
-2013.
-CJFAS 70: 64-73.
-And references therein.*

-*The first and last sentence of the paragraph are great, but the middle could be improved.*

 Salmon are strongly affected by climate warming and yet show a remarkable diversity of tolerance to temperature [@beacham1989; @crozier2006;
 @crozier2008].
 In addition to climate warming posing perhaps the greatest